Veriqloud/ubqc_squidasm/README.md

 Besides the running of a python file it's also possible to directly run the simulation as a python function in a jupyter notebook (see folder jupyter-notebook).
 In that case the aforementioned arguments are implemented as variables to a Python function.
 This provides a direct interface to run the UBQC simulation using custom circuits.

-## 4. Changes from the old protocol
+## 4. Changes from the old compiler
 For debugging reasons, in this section the changes from the original protocol in SimulaQron are introduced

 #### 4.1 Changing the input format from JSON to QASM: